Plan (REMAP) Program

 Tackling structural and institutional racism transparently and effectively – including through municipal hiring, decision-making, and funding allocation – is a growing priority for many local governments.
 The Federal Reserve Bank of Boston (FRBB), Metropolitan Area Planning Council (MAPC), and Government Alliance on Race and Equity (GARE) / Race Forward partnered in 2020 to pilot an innovative racial equity training and action planning program in Greater Boston to help municipalities do this work.

-Participating municipalities - including Bedford, Framingham, Lynn, Natick, Revere and Stoughton - will immerse themselves in a year-long peer-to-peer learning/action experience as they develop racial equity action plans.
-These plans will consider policy and practice changes that the municipalities will implement.
-The REMAP team plans to report on learnings and progress at the end of the pilot to inform others working to advance racial equity through municipal action.
+Participating municipalities - Bedford, Framingham, Lynn, Natick, Revere and Stoughton - immersed themselves in a year-long peer-to-peer learning/action experience to develop racial equity action plans.
+These plans consider policy and practice changes that the municipalities will implement.
+The REMAP teams reported on learnings and progress at the end of the pilot to inform others working to advance racial equity through municipal action.

 "How the Racial Wealth Gap Was Created" from Race: The Power of an Illusion

 This 30-minute segment illustrates how government policies and private practices helped create the segregated suburbs and the racial wealth gap.

 Watch the video below for a presentation on the indicators of racial equity and its regional context.

 The beginning of the program focused on learning, training, self-assessment, and reflection regarding racism and racial inequity in the participating communities and in society at large.
 Afterwards, each community created an action plan, built internal organizational capacity through quick and direct action, and launched a long-term commitment to addressing issues of racism and racial inequality.